akanuragkumar/Redis-implementation/README.md

 ```
 ### `get`
 2. `GET /get`
-Return the value at key name, or error if the key doesn't exist
+Return the value at key name, or error if the key doesn't exist\
 Time complexity: O(1)
 ```json
  application/json - {"key":"key"}
 ```
 ### `delete`
 3. `POST /delete`
-Delete one or more keys specified by names
+Delete one or more keys specified by names\
 Time complexity: O(1)
 ```json
  application/json - {"key":"key"}
 ```
 ### `expire`
 4. `POST /expire`
-Set an expire flag on key name for time seconds. time can be represented by an integer or a Python timedelta object.
+Set an expire flag on key name for time seconds. time can be represented by an integer or a Python timedelta object\
 Time complexity: O(1)
 ```json
  application/json - {"key":"key", "expiry":"expiry"}
 ```
 ### `keys`
 5. `POST /keys`
-Returns a list of keys matching pattern
+Returns a list of keys matching pattern\
 Time complexity: O(N) where N is the numbers of keys in database
 ```json
  application/json - {"key":"key"}
 ```
 ### `pttl`
 6. `POST /pttl`
-Returns the number of milliseconds until the key name will expire
+Returns the number of milliseconds until the key name will expire\
 Time complexity: O(1)
 ```json
  application/json - {"key":"key"}
 ```
 ### `zadd`
 7. `POST /zadd`
-Set any number of element-name, score pairs to the key name.
+Set any number of element-name, score pairs to the key name\
 Time complexity: O(log(N)) where N is the number of elements in the set
 ```json
  application/json - {"set_name":"set_name","difficulty_level":"difficulty_level","element":"element"}
 ```
 ### `zrange`
 8. `POST /zrange?withscores=True`
-Return a range of values from sorted set name between start and end sorted in ascending order.
+Return a range of values from sorted set name between start and end sorted in ascending order
-start and end can be negative, indicating the end of the range.
+start and end can be negative, indicating the end of the range
 desc a boolean indicating whether to sort the results descendingly
 withscores indicates to return the scores along with the values.
-The return type is a list of (value, score) pairs.
+The return type is a list of (value, score) pairs\
-Time complexity: O(log(N)+M) where N is number of elemets in set and M is number of elements returned.
+Time complexity: O(log(N)+M) where N is number of elemets in set and M is number of elements returned
 ```json
  application/json - {"set_name":"set_name","start":"start","end":"end"}
 ```
 ### `zrank`
 9. `POST /zrank`
-Returns a 0-based value indicating the rank of value in sorted set name
+Returns a 0-based value indicating the rank of value in sorted set name\
 Time complexity: O(log(N)) where N is the number of elements in the set
 ```json
  application/json - {"set_name":"set_name","element":"element"}
 ```
 ### `smembers`
 10. `POST /smembers`
-Return all members of the set name
+Return all members of the set name\
 Time complexity: O(log(N)) where N is the set cardinality

 ```json